RMUS-Canada/doodle_battery_service/docs/core_io_doodle_setup_guide.md

 This guide will walk you through the steps for setting up the Doodle Battery Service extension on Spot CORE I/O.

 Ensure you have downloaded all the necessary files.
-You should have the following:
+The ZIP file you downloaded should contain the following:
+- A folder named "dist" containing the core_io_doodle_configurator tool
 - DoodleBatteryService.spx
-- core_io_doodle_configurator.exe
-- Core I/O Doodle Battery Service Setup Guide (this document)
+- core_io_doodle_setup_guide.pdf (this document)

 ## Connecting to CORE I/O via Ethernet
 You must first attach an Ethernet cable from your computer to CORE I/O. CORE I/O has two available Ethernet ports that can be accessed by unscrewing and removing the lid.